This classic adaptation of horror novel Rosemary’s Baby is a modern metropolitan gothic story with a trump card of sensational excess.

 CW: sexual abuse

-The plot of Rosemary’s Baby shifts steadily and inexorably into the unknown and the unnatural.
+Rosemary’s Baby moves steadily and inexorably towards the unknown and the unnatural.
 Notably, it shifts ancient fears about demons to a modern, metropolitan setting, yet loses none of the dread.

-In the film Roman Castevet and various newspapers proclaim God is dead, while the Pope is reduced to a media-savvy celebrity.
+In the film, Roman Castevet proclaims God is dead, and the Pope His media-savvy celebrity.
 Sure it’s a bold new secular world, but one cut loose from the certainty and comfort of faith.
 This is partly where Rosemary’s dread comes from (she’s a lapsed Catholic).

 For all its hellish inferences, however, the film’s true unease comes from its treatment of Rosemary Woodhouse.